Seif-El-Deen/Vacation-Tracking-System/README.md

 # Domain
 If an employee wants to ask/requests a vacation, this process is made manually and it may take too long time and it is totally dependent on humans.

+# Actors Of the System
+- Employee
+- Manager
+- Clerk (Hr)
+- System Admin